-Key management personnel of the Company include the Premier, the Executive Director, the Artistic Director, the Chief Financial Officer and the Board.
-The position of Chief Financial Officer is a new position to the organisational structure of 2021-22.

-Total compensation for key management personnel was \$449k in 2021-22 and \$349k in 2020-21.
+Key management personnel of the Company include the Minister, the Executive Director, the Artistic Director, the Chief Financial Officer and the Board.
+Total compensation for key management personnel was \$459k in 2022-23 and \$456k in 2021-22.

 The compensation disclosed in this note excludes salaries and other benefits the Minister receives.
-The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the consolidated account (via the Department of Treasury and Finance) under section 6 the Parliamentary Remuneration Act 1990.
+The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the consolidated account (via the Department of Treasury and Finance) under section 6 the Parliamentary Remuneration Act 1990.")